pjmagee/streamer-alerts-xplat/README.md

 3. GitHub Actions will automatically build and publish the release for all platforms
 4. Make sure the release is published (not draft) for auto-updates to work

-### About Tab & Version Display

-The application window title and About tab both show the current version (from `package.json`).

-About tab contents:

-- Application name & version
-- Author & repository link
-- License
-- Dynamic dependency list (prod & dev) with direct links to npm package pages

-Implementation details:

-- Main process exposes `app:getVersion` and `app:getDependencies` via IPC.
-- Preload adds `getAppVersion()` and `getAppDependencies()` on `window.electronAPI`.
-- Renderer lazily loads dependencies when the About tab is first activated.

-To update the version: use `npm run version:patch|minor|major` (standard npm version scripts).
-The About tab will reflect the change automatically on next run.

 ## Kick Authorization